KoushalKumarSaini/Automated-Product-Stock-Checker/README.md

 3. smtplib: Standard Python library for sending email notifications.

+4. python-dotenv: To securely manage environment variables.

-4. JSON: For simple data persistence.
+5. JSON: For simple data persistence.

 🚀 Getting Started
 To run this project locally, follow these steps: